 Step 6: Creating A Production Provisioning Profile

 Provisioning Profiles come packed with iPhone applications.
-This acts as a major convenience for the users as they can directly install them:
+It acts as a major convenience for the users as they can directly install them.

-- As stated above, first navigate to Apple’s Developer Portal in your preferred browser.
+- As stated above, first navigate to Apple’s Developer Portal.

 - Now login and click the Provisioning Profiles option.